snyk/snyk-ls/README.md

 To automatically add these variables to the environment, Snyk LSP searches for the following files, with the order determining precedence.
-If the executable is not called from an already configured environment (e.g. via `zsh -i -c 'snyk-lsp'`), you can specify a config file with the `-c` command line flag for setting the above mentioned variables.
+If the executable is not called from an already configured environment (e.g. via `zsh -i -c 'snyk-ls'`), you can specify a config file with the `-c` command line flag for setting the above mentioned variables.
 Snyk LSP reads the following files in the given precedence and order, not overwriting the already loaded variables.